pforret/blog.splashing/_topic/music/piccolo.md

 ---
 # piccolo

-The piccolo   is a half-size flute, and a member of the woodwind family of musical instruments.
-The modern piccolo has most of the same fingerings as its larger sibling, the standard transverse flute, but the sound it produces is an octave higher than written.
-This has given rise to the name ottavino, by which the instrument is called in the scores of Italian composers.
+The piccolo  is a half-size flute and a member of the woodwind family of musical instruments.
+Sometimes referred to as a baby flute the modern piccolo has similar fingerings as the standard  transverse flute, but the sound it produces is an octave higher.
+This has given rise to the name ottavino, by which the instrument is called in Italian and thus  also in scores of Italian composers.
-It is also called flauto piccolo or flautino.

 ## Unsplash photos